 A medical travel insurance policy would protect you from paying higher out-of-pocket medical expenses for services not covered by your health plan and cover unforeseen medical expenses incurred while traveling internationally.
 It is encouraged to purchase a medical travel insurance policy prior to traveling outside of the country.
-If you have an emergency and purchase travel insurance, include your policy when submitting your documentation for reimbursement.
-SCAN will be able to coordinate payment with the insurance carrier.

 Worldwide emergency and urgent care coverage is not covered by Original Medicare and is considered a supplemental benefit.
 SCAN will reimburse for covered out-of-network emergency and urgent care services outside of the U.S. and its territories at Original Medicare reimbursement rates.
-You will be responsible for any costs above what Original Medicare would pay, and your portion of cost-sharing for the services you received.
+You will be responsible for any costs above what Original Medicare would pay, less any cost-sharing for the services you received.